Against the backdrop of a global pandemic, 2020 saw the largest increase of net zero climate commitments by governments, regulators and businesses.

 Who Should Attend

-Companies looking to improve embark on their carbon management and climate action strategy
+Companies looking to embark or improve on their carbon management and climate action strategy

-Companies seeking to be better positioned to mitigate climate risks and capture low-carbon opportunities
+Companies seeking to be better positioned to understand and manage climate-related risks and capture low-carbon opportunities

 Experts in Sustainability, Procurement, Health, Safety and Environment (HSE) Departments, Corporate Communication, Marketing, Public Relations, Social Responsibility, Investor Relations & External Affairs